Heinz Schnabel and Harry Wappler escape attempt: Heinz Schnabel

 Heinz Schnabel was a member of the 1st squadron (Staffel) of Jagdgeschwader 3 and was an ace with six enemy aircraft confirmed destroyed at the time.
 He had taken off on the morning on 5 September 1940 at 08:40 to escort Dornier Do 17 bombers for a raid on Croydon.
 His Messerschmitt Bf 109 was intercepted by RAF Spitfire and Hurricane fighters on its return to France and its engine was disabled.
-Schnabel crash-landed in a field at Handen Farm near Aldington, Kent, shortly after 10 in the morning.
+Schnabel crash-landed in a field at Handen Farm near Aldington, Kent, shortly after 10am.

 After capture, Schnabel was sent to hospital due to injuries to his spine and a pre-existing chest wound he had sustained during the Battle of France.
 After he recuperated he was sent to the No. 1 POW Camp (Officers) Grizedale Hall and then later to the POW camp from which his escape attempt was to be made at Shap Wells in Cumbria.

 Harry Wappler

 Propeller blade from Wappler's Heinkel He 111, the first enemy bomber to be brought down by a barrage balloon during the Second World War.
 Newport Museum.

 Oberleutnant Harry Wappler was the pilot of a four-man Heinkel He 111 P-2 bomber of Kampfgeschwader 27 (8 Staffel (squadron)) which had left an airfield in northern France on the evening of 12 September 1940 on a bombing sortie to Ellesmere Port in Cheshire, England.
 After they had bombed their intended target they headed for home; their return route took the aircraft over Newport in south Wales, a secondary target.
 Wappler's aircraft still had two bombs aboard and to ensure accuracy he flew low to avoid cloud cover and the bomber flew into cables strung from barrage balloons of No. 966 Balloon Squadron AAF in the early morning of 13 September.
 Close to Tredegar Park and at approximately 6500 ft, the bomber hit the first cable of several mobile Fordson barrage balloon winches scattered around the park.
 The bomber's starboard wing sliced into the cable and stalled the aircraft.
 The severely damaged aircraft flew on with its left engine on fire and ran into a second cable.
-Wappler was thrown out of the doomed bomber which crashed at 03:15 onto a house in Stow Park Avenue, Newport, killing the remaining three crew members as well as two occupants in the house.
+Wappler was thrown out of the doomed bomber which crashed at 03:15 onto a house in Stow Park Avenue, Newport, killing the remaining three crew members as well as two teenagers in the house.

 Wappler's aircraft was the first confirmed loss in Britain of an aircraft to a barrage balloon during the Second World War.
 After interrogation, Wappler was sent to the Shap Wells hotel, requisitioned for use as POW camp No. 13, located between Kendal and Penrith in Cumbria.